 The power rating slot can be used as a note to what the load is.
-This has no functional purpose except for notification purposes
+This has no functional purpose except for notification purposes configured within the AK-SM.
+From the Configuration/Control/

 This section will focus on the local (AK-SM) configuration, and